-3.3 Adjustment -
+3.3 Adjustment

 Set the dial settings to those given on the test data sheet.
-Primary power may now be applied to the transmitter by pushing the Filament ON button.
-The light behind the Filament ON button should light.
+Turn the IPA screen voltage control fully counterclockwise.
+Primary power may now be applied to the transmitter by pushing the filament ON button.
+The light behind the filament ON button should light.
 Next, the blower should begin to run and come up to speed.
 After the blower reaches maximum operating speed, air pressure in the P.A. enclosure will operate the air switch.
-The air switch closing will allow the filament voltage to be applied to the 4CX1000A.
-Adjust the filament voltage for 6 volts according to filament meter...
-After final tune-up the filament voltage can be lowered to approximately 5.5 volts to extend tube life.
-However, this should only be done without a loss of power output.
+Now run the P.A. screen voltage control to the lower position (counterclockwise) on the screen rheostat.
+Check the P.A. bias voltage and adjust as necessary to obtain the test data sheet measurements.
+During the tune-up procedure it may be necessary to increase the IPA voltage to prevent the P.A. from drawing excessive plate current.
+The grid bias voltage on the P.A. is a combination of the developed bias from the RF and the constant voltage from the bias supply.
+The bias supply is set at a compromise position to obtain the desired power output and to keep the P.A. within its dissipation ratings in case of RF failure.